eduvpn/python-eduvpn-client/doc/installation.rst

 Contributions are more than welcome!
 If you experience any problems let us know in the bug tracker.
 We accept patches in the form of github pull requests.
 Please make sure your code works with python3 and is pep8 compatible.
 Also make sure the test suite actually passes all tests.
+Translations are also welcome!